su8code/ethioclicks-javaapp/README.md

 ![Create JRE folder](images/program-files-folder-jre.JPG)

-### The Next Step will be to start Lanch4j app and directly start the process of converting jar into exe
+### Next start Lanch4j app and directly start the process of converting jar into exe

 #### step 7. open  the launch4j application ( if you haven't yet downloaded the app the download link is available above ) since i'm using the Lanch4j v3.8 the first sreen will get will look like this for launch4j v3.8